 Brushless motors are typically 85-90% efficient whereas brushed DC motors are around 75-80% efficient.

 This difference in efficiency means that more of the total power used by the motor is being turned into rotational force and less is being lost as heat.

-Jim is an Application Engineer for Quantum Devices Inc, a leading manufacturer of Rotary Incremental Encoders.
+Jim is an Application Engineer for Quantum Devices Inc, a leading Rotary Incremental Encoder Manufacturer.

 If you are a brushless motor manufacturer that requires a commutating encoder, contact Quantum Devices today for your custom quote.